 I've worked on a lot of sales training in my history, and so I'm just as engaged and committed to the success of our sales teams.
-Um, so I work very closely in tandem with the sales directors.
+So I work very closely in tandem with the sales directors.

-And that can be, that can be a lot to keep up with.
+And that can be a lot to keep up with.

 Jennifer Cooper: I mean, you want to spend your time on getting through a contract, making your salespeople perform better and inspiring them, or then how do you switch gears and all of a sudden.
 Worry about your analytics and worry about how you're getting people in the door.

 Greg Bray: Sure.
 So of course, we are the digital marketing podcast.
-[00:13:00] So, so dive in a little bit more from a, from a digital standpoint, T tell us a little more about how digital kind of fits in your overall plan and how that's evolved.
+[00:13:00] So, dive in a little bit more from a digital standpoint, Tell us a little more about how digital kind of fits in your overall plan and how that's evolved.

-everything from virtual tours, we just implemented a chatbot on our website and reinventing our websites.
-Um, and I spend a lot of time, honestly, over the last few days with the election, I sometimes we'll just pull up Google analytics and watch my lunchbox.
-I've been real curious to see, um, how interested the world is in, in buying homes during, during, uh, all of the craziness going on in the world.
+Everything from virtual tours, we just implemented a chatbot on our website and reinventing our websites.
+And I spend a lot of time, honestly, over the last few days with the election, I sometimes will just pull up Google analytics and watch my box.
+I've been real curious to see, how interested the world is in buying homes during all of the craziness going on in the world.

-Um, So digital has gotta [00:14:00] be where it is.
-And I'm so curious, and nobody has this crispy answer to this crystal ball, um, or doesn't have the crystal ball is where is the customer going to go post-pandemic?
-And I think at the end of the day as consumers, I like to say we're consumers of all things, um, that we have been trained by other industries on what we want and what we're expecting, and we're just really catching up.
+So digital has gotta [00:14:00] be where it is.
+And I'm so curious, and nobody has this crispy answer to this crystal ball or doesn't have the crystal ball is where is the customer going to go post-pandemic?
+And I think at the end of the day as consumers, I like to say we're consumers of all things, that we have been trained by other industries on what we want and what we're expecting, and we're just really catching up.

 So I think a lot of ways we're looking to sell and things.
 We're looking that we need to add in a marketing path, right.
 Isn't going to go back to the way that we used to do it as an industry.

-Greg Bray: What are, what are your thoughts, Jennifer?
+Greg Bray: What are your thoughts, Jennifer?
 Looking ahead towards the whole buying the home completely online.

-Are you guys, um, looking towards that, um, are you working on already or do you feel like, eh, maybe, maybe not yet?
+Are you guys, looking towards that?
+Are you working on already or do you feel like, maybe not yet?

-Jennifer Cooper: Um, as a company, we're not putting all of our eggs in that basket.
+Jennifer Cooper: As a company, we're not putting all of our eggs in that basket.
 I think we need to offer the opportunity.
-So, um, especially since our buyers, 40% of our buyers come from out of [00:15:00] state because of the melting pot of buyers that we get and the demos that we pull in.
+So, especially since our buyers, 40% of our buyers come from out of [00:15:00] state because of the melting pot of buyers that we get and the demos that we pull in.

-Um, so we should be growing to offer that in the future, but I don't think.
-Anybody, any builders going to go 100% of that?
-I mean, there might be some, there there's some European builders and people have different models.
-Like.
-You know, like if there's like a Tesla of the industry that decides they want to do everything one way and that's what they're known for.
+So we should be growing to offer that in the future, but I don't think anybody, any builders going to go 100% of that.
+I mean, there might be some, there's some European builders and people have different models.
+Like. you know, like if there's like a Tesla of the industry that decides they want to do everything one way and that's what they're known for.

 Greg Bray: Sure.
-Well, I know, uh, the panhandle area of Florida around Pensacola is a lot of like military buyers and things that are, that are moving from far away to,
+Well, I know, the panhandle area of Florida around Pensacola is a lot of like military buyers and things that are moving from far away to,

 Jennifer Cooper: yeah.
 It could be changing.

-Greg Bray: So do, do you see, you know, as, as the, as the folks have embraced more digital, do you see resistance or challenges within your own team and trying to say, Oh, do we really [00:16:00] need this or not?
+Greg Bray: So do you see, you know as the folks have embraced more digital, do you see resistance or challenges within your own team and trying to say, Oh, do we really [00:16:00] need this or not?
 Or do you feel like everybody's, Oh, we want the new technology?
 Let's do it.
 Let's go.

-Greg Bray: So when you, when you think about some of the technologies recently that you've tried to, to add or implement, have you, have you had some just big challenges that you had to overcome that you weren't expecting as far as, you know, rolling out some new technology or, or,
+Greg Bray: So when you think about some of the technologies recently that you've tried to add or implement, have you had some just big challenges that you had to overcome that you weren't expecting as far as, you know, rolling out some new technology?

-Jennifer Cooper: you know, I think, I can't say there's like anything that like, wow, this is really an odd challenge, but I think the challenge always is how do you get, um, Everybody to [00:18:00] jump on the wagon and adopt it.
+Jennifer Cooper: You know, I think, I can't say there's like anything that like, wow, this is really an odd challenge, but I think the challenge always is how do you get everybody to [00:18:00] jump on the wagon and adopt it.

 And understand why you're doing it.
 And then there's a whole education and learning curve.
 I think you've got to set expectations because sometimes, I found with a lot of excitement and I'll get on the soapbox about we're going to do this.
 And then, you know, it takes sometimes three months, six months.